 Advertise on Facebook

 Once you create a Facebook business page, you’re all set to advertise on Facebook.
-Facebook advertising is appealing because you can target an extremely specific audience.
-Your ads are shown to precisely the people you need to reach – not just some vague demographic.
-We have a 3-step strategy for advertising your small business on Facebook that you should read about now that your page is set up.
+Facebook advertising is not only an affordable advertising platform where you only pay for the clicks your ad receives, but it is also unique because you can target an extremely specific audience through sophisticated ad targeting.
+Your ads are shown to precisely the people you need to reach, giving you the opportunity to land in front of the right people.

 Get Listed in Google’s Organic Results

-Ranking on the first page of Google can be difficult for small business websites.
-The good news is that having your business listed on Facebook (and other online directories like Yelp and Google My Business) increases your chance of your business having a spot on the first page.
-To learn more read our full guide on how to rank on Google.
+Ranking on the first page of Google search results can be difficult for small business websites.
+The good news is that having your business listed on Facebook (and other online directories like Yelp and Google My Business) increases your chance of your business ranking high in search results.
+To learn more, read our full guide on how to rank on Google.